nilandasd/RDBMS/README.md

 So although an RID is gauranteed to be persistent, multiple RIDs may point to the same data.

 ## Relation Manager:
+The relation manager organizes the relations by storing them as files, and also keeps track of the attributes of each relation.
+To do this it creates three special system files, the tables file, the columns file and the index file.

 ## Index Manager:
 The index manager creates indexes using B+ trees.

 ## Query Engine: